CS Courses for Fall 2026

 Description: |

-Accompanying required laboratory for CS 240.
+This is a required co-requisite laboratory for CS 240.
 The grading option chosen for the lecture (CS 240) - either Letter Grade or Credit/Non Credit - will apply to the lab as well; the final grade is a single unified grade for both lecture and lab and is based on the grading option you choose for the lecture. |

 |